 The MPF Provider or its designee will send an email request to the PFI to submit specified Mortgage Loan Files to the MPF Provider or its designee.
-The PFI must comply by providing the requested information according to the instructions provided for in the request.
-The files must be delivered within fifteen (15) days of the date of the letter.
+The PFI must comply by providing the requested information according to the instructions provided for in the request and in Form OG4.
+The files must be delivered within fifteen (15) days of the date of the letter by uploading them to eMAQCSplus with a completed Form OG4.

-Failure to promptly comply with a request to provide a file selected for QC review may result in suspension of the PFI's origination or servicing activities under the MPF Program.
+Failure to promptly comply with a request to provide a file selected for QC review is deemed to constitute a breach of the Applicable Agreements and shall entitle the MPF Bank to take remedial action as provided for in the MPF Guides or Applicable Agreement, which may include suspension of the PFI's origination or servicing activities under the MPF Program.
 An offer by the PFI to purchase or repurchase the Mortgage Loan from the MPF Bank will not release the PFI from the requirement to submit the file for the QC review.